bocadilloproject/bocadillo/docs/guides/async.md

 print(type(items))  # <class 'coroutine'>
 ```

-Did you notice that "Getting items…" has not been printed yet?
-The reason why is that `get_items()` has not even run yet!
+Have you noticed that "Getting items…" has not been printed yet?
+This is because `get_items()` has not even _run_ yet!

 "But then", you say, "how do I run the coroutine and get its result?"